cirosantilli/python-cheat/virtualenv/README.md

     virtualenv -p python2.7 --distribute venv2.7

 `--distribute` is recommended as this flags tells Virtualenv to use `distribute` instead of `setuptools` which is better as of 2013.

 If `-p` is not given, the version used to run `virtualenv` is used instead.

-The executable `python2.7` must be in your path.

-This will create a directory named `venv2.7` and will put all everything in there including the python interpreter binary we will be using, and modules installed via `pip`.
-Take your time to look into that directory and see how it is all there!

 Create a new environment that will use the `python3.3` interpreter:

-    virtualenv -p python3.3 --distribute venv2.7
+    virtualenv -p python3.3 --distribute venv3.3

 To activate the 2.7 environment we must source:

     . venv2.7/bin/activate

-This should change our `PS1` variable a little to indicate that we are now in the virtual environment to something like:

-    (venv2.7)~/python
-    ciro@ciro
+This has the following effects:

+-   `pip` now refers to a local `pip` of the environment under `venv2.7`, as can be seen by:

+        readlink -f "$(which pip)"

+    `pip install` only installs packages locally to this environment.

+-   `python` now refers to TODO what?
+The symlink chain ends in a python under `venv2.7`.
+Where did that interpreter come from?

+-   `PS1` was changed, so that every shell lines starts with:

+        (venv2.7)~/path/to/myproject
+        user@host

-Note how this is not like `git`: if we change directory we are still in the virtual environment, because we actually sourced something into our current shell
+Note how this is not like `git`: if we change directory we are still in the virtual environment, because we actually sourced something into our current shell.

-    cd ..
-    cd -

 When you want to exit do:

     deactivate

-This has been defined by the source command and undoes it.
+This has been defined by the activate source command and undoes it.
 But don't do that yet.

 Check out that our Python version really is the one we wanted: